dreambo8563/vue-storage-watcher/README.md

 this.$ls.get("token", "default")
 ```

-get the value with a default return value when not exist
+get the value with a default return value if it's not existed

 #### subscribe the key